lpellier/matrix/README.md

 It also provides operator overloads for scaling, adding, substracting and multiplying vectors and matrices.

-I also wrote a test scripts with unit tests to make sure everything's right.
+I also wrote a test script with unit tests to make sure everything's right.

 ### Installation
 `git clone https://github.com/lpellier/matrix.git && cd matrix`